threemachines/i-ching/README.md

 Binaries will be in your `./target/release/` directory.

 ### Binaries
-Either method creates two binaries:
+Any of the above methods creates two binaries:
 - `i-ching` - CLI tool
 - `i-ching-mcp-server` - MCP server for Goose